 Kasubi Royal Tombs

 This is a very important cultural site in the Buganda Kingdom located 5km from the capital city Kampala on the Kasubi hill.
-This cultural site is a UNESCO heritage place and is known in history as a burial ground of four Baganda Kings locally referred to as” Kabaka“.
-Much Respect and Royalty is given to this site as it holds great historical treasures in Baganda kingdom and for a number of centuries the Ganda rituals have been performed in this same place.
+This cultural site a UNESCO heritage place and known in history as a burial ground of four Baganda Kings.
+Locally referred to as” Kabaka“.
+Much Respect and Royalty given to this site as it holds great historical treasures in Baganda kingdom.
+And for a number of centuries the Ganda rituals performed in this same place.
 This is a worth place to visit while on a tour in Uganda.

 Namugogo Martyrs shrine

 This is a vital place in history especially for the Christians.
-It is known as a laying ground for over twenty two (22) catholic Christian converts and twenty three (23) of Anglian Christians who were brutally executed following the orders of Kabaka Mwanga ii in 1886.
-A lot of pilgrims are made to this place yearly by both Roman Catholic Christian churches and Anglican churches both within the country and across the Global a public holiday that is celebrated every 3rd June of the year to remember and pray for the fellow Christians who gave out their lives for Christ’s sake.
+Known as a laying ground for over twenty two (22) catholic Christian converts and twenty three (23) of Anglian Christians .
+Brutally executed following the orders of Kabaka Mwanga ii in 1886.
+A lot of pilgrims made to this place yearly by both Roman Catholic Christian churches and Anglican churches both within the country.
+And across the Global a public holiday celebrated every 3rd June of the year to remember and pray for the fellow Christians who gave out their lives for Christ’s sake.